 Blauparts Audi CV joint kits make this replacement easy!
 We've taken our over 27 years of Audi CV joint removal and replacement repair experience and put it to work for you!
 Only from the nation's leading independent Audi CV joint parts specialist.

 Our high quality German Audi CV joint kits start at only $48.95!
 Save up to 70% off what your dealer would charge for these Audi axle shaft parts.
 Axle shaft replacement is easy because our CV joint kits include all of the needed hardware and clamps.
 You'll also save $100's of dollars in repair charges by replacing just the Audi CV joint rather than replacing the entire axle shaft.
 Replacing an Audi CV joint isn't as difficult as you think.
-When replacing a CV joint purchased from us, Blauparts is happy to provide it's 24 years of Audi axle shaft repair service experience to help you out!
+When replacing a CV joint purchased from us, Blauparts is happy to provide it's over 27 years of Audi axle shaft repair service experience to help you out!
 You'll receive nothing but the very best in high quality German manufactured Audi CV joint parts.

 How Do I Know If My Audi CV Joint Needs Removal And Replacement?

 A bad outer Audi CV joint will make a clicking noise when accelerating and turning from a stop sign.
 This is a strong indicator that the outer Audi CV joint is worn.
 As a general rule the inner Audi CV joint seldom, if ever, makes this clicking noise.
 The symptoms of a bad inner Audi CV joint on is when vibration, shuddering or torquing is felt through the cars steering wheel and is noticed upon straight line accelerating (steering will pull to the left or right).

 Why Do We Recommend Just Audi CV Joint Replacement Versus The Complete Audi Driveshaft Removal?